 The new law categorically prohibits a circus with animals, the use of animals in any entertaining programs, as well as the participation of dogs with cropped ears and tails in exhibitions.
-In addition, mandatory registration of all animals by means of microchips with a unique identification number, which will contain information about the owners, is introduced.
-Under this number, the beast will be listed in the state information system, and some vital information about the animal itself can be stored in the electronic database.
+In addition, mandatory registration of all animals through microchips with a unique identification number, which will contain information about the owners, is introduced.
+Under this number, the beast will be listed in the state information system, and in the electronic database can also be stored some vital information about the animal itself.
 If the owners do not register the animal, they will fall under administrative responsibility and will be forced to pay fines, which in some cases exceed 3000 euros.

 To protect the rights of animals, each of them must be registered, have their own passport.
 Pet owners are required to pay a fee of 3 euro, funds from specially created funds will go to build shelters for stray dogs and cats.

 Under the new rules in the apartment can contain 2 animals, this rule does not apply to single-family houses.
 And if earlier the council of tenants of an apartment building could have forbidden to start animals, then the new law cancels this rule.